TheoGuyard/BnP-BinPacking/README.md

     solve_BnP()
 ```

 It is also possible to run the code on several datasets to benchmark the method.
 The directory of the datasets to test is set in the `benchmarksDirectory` variable with its  **relative path** from the root directory.
 It is possible to set the maximum number of items wanted in the datasets to test.
 The benchmark can be run with the `benchmark()` method.
-The following example run a benchmark on the `Scholl_1` directory but only with datasets with at most 100 items :
+The following example runs a benchmark on the `Scholl_1` directory but only with datasets with at most 100 items :
 ```
     benchmarksDirectory = "data/Scholl/Scholl_1/"
     maxItems = 100